-As you consider what to pay your employees to stay competitive in the market, it’s important to first step back and get a handle on the right pay structure first.
+As you consider what to pay your employees to stay competitive in the market, it’s important to first get a handle on the types of pay structures you're going to deploy.

 Understanding the different tools you have to pay your employees is key.
 You need to make sure you are designing your pay structure to both support your finances and to attract and retain the right talent for your team.
 The wrong pay structure can crush your run rate or make employees consider other jobs.